prateeppyntk/data-projects/Drinker Classification By Body Signal/README.md

 * Last, we will compare their performances with test/unseen data.

-## Problems
+## Hypothesis
-1. Can we use the body signal to distinguish between drinker and non-drinker?
+1. We can use the body signal to distinguish between drinker and non-drinker.
-2. Are drinkers more likely to have abnormal blood pressure than non-drinkers?
+2. Drinkers more likely to have abnormal blood pressure than non-drinkers.
-3. Are drinkers more likely to have abnormal blood test results than non-drinkers?
+3. Drinkers more likely to have abnormal blood test results than non-drinkers.

 ## Tools